spara/autollama/README.md

 autollama solves the problem of downloading an Ollama model automatically.
 It works by running `docker compose exec` after the docker conpose file executes.

-Update the volume path to `autollama` in the docker-compose.yml file.
+Update the volume source path to `autollama` in the docker-compose.yml file.

 ```yaml
     volumes: